Islands of Abandonment: Nature Rebounding in the Post-Human Landscape

 Written by Cal Flyn

-OPL BOOK SUMMARY: Take a journey to some of the most desolate places on earth where nature is thriving, pulling itself out of the wreckage man created.
+OPL BOOK SUMMARY: In Islands of Abandonment, readers can take a journey to some of the most desolate places on Earth to discover where nature is thriving, pulling itself out of the wreckage man created.

-Readers can travel to the wasteland in Scotland – the Five Sisters, West Lothian – and behold the scarred mountains of shale waste from the 1860s that nature is slowly creeping into again.
-Then, soar to the 112-mile buffer zone in Cypress that was a demilitarization zone between the Turkish and Greek troops from the 1970s through today.
+Readers first travel to the wasteland in Scotland – known as the Five Sisters, West Lothian.
+There, they can behold nature slowly creeping back into the scarred mountains of shale waste from the 1860s.
+Then, readers soar to the 112-mile buffer zone in Cypress.
+This area was a demilitarization zone between the Turkish and Greek troops from the 1970s through today.
 This Greenline, which has been abandoned by humans for decades, is now rich with wildlife.

 Flyn shares the aftermath of the nuclear winter in Chernobyl, Ukraine.
-This site has been off limits since 1986 due to unsafe radiation levels, and yet, 76% of the area is covered in forests.
+This site has been off limits since 1986 due to unsafe radiation levels.
+And yet, 76% of the area is now covered in forests.
 Nature invades the city, tearing up roads and buildings as it spreads and takes over.
 This area will continue to be abandoned wilderness for another 270 years, until radiation levels are safe enough for humans to inhabit again.

-Through Flyn’s eyes, readers witness areas destroyed by war and industrial poisons and notice the power and beauty of nature when it’s given space to grow wild.
+Through Flyn’s eyes, readers witness the power and beauty of nature in areas previously destroyed by war and industrial poisons.
+When given space to grow, nature will (and does!) heal and reform even in the most desolate and inhospitable of places.
 This book is beautiful, heartbreaking, and cautiously optimistic.
-It shares how nature can successfully recover and heal itself from man’s wreckage if given the time to do so.
+It proves that nature can successfully recover and heal itself from man’s wreckage if given the time to do so.

 Available used at BetterWorldBooks.